Open Accessibility Menu

 If you are experiencing a medical emergency, please call 911 or go to your nearest emergency room.

-If you are experiencing any of the following symptoms, go to the emergency room at your nearest hospital:
+You should use a hospital's emergency room for serious or life-threatening problems.
+If you are experiencing any of the following symptoms, immediately go to the emergency room at your nearest hospital:

 • Chest pain/discomfort